turingschool-examples/intro-to-debugging/README.md

 2. Attempt to isolate the problem.
   * Check for error messages.
 Make sure that your console is open!!!
   * If there is an error message:
     1. Read the error message.
 Do I know what it means?
-If not, [google](https://www.google.com/) `always`
+If not, [google it!](https://www.google.com/)(you can always copy and paste the error directly into google)
     2. Go to the line specified in the message (your error message has isolated the issue for you)
   * If there is not:
     * Attempt to answer the following questions: